 This should give you a nice base from which to make adjustments.

 Again, just make sure you’re posting the less annoying content at these times.
-(Look here for ideas on how to keep the conversation going.)

 Yes, Facebook actually does find some things less annoying than others

 Luckily, we do know that Facebook weighs certain types of content a bit higher than others.
 Mainly, this is because the format of the content is more engaging by nature.